Jason-Whitmore/jpf/docs/ExtendingClasses.md

 The forwardPass() method is responsible for populating its own input vector, typically by "pulling" the output vectors from the Layer's input layers.
 If the Layer is restricted to one input layer, then typically the input vector is just copied from the input layer's output vector.
 Once this is accompolished, some computation should be done on the input vector (likely using any layer parameters) and the result should be placed in the output vector field.

 The backwardPass() method is responsible for populating its own dLdY vector, typically by "pulling" the dLdX vectors from the Layer's output layers.
 This is done by adding together all of the dLdX vectors using the initializedlDY() method at the start of the backwardPass() implementation.
 Then, this dLdY vector is used to calculate the gradient of the loss function with respect to the parameters.
 This process can be fairly calculus heavy and typically involves using the chain rule and the populated input vector.
-One the gradients are populated inside of the gradient list, the dLdX vector needs to be calculated to before the backwardPass() implementation is complete.
+One the gradients are populated inside of the gradient list, the dLdX vector needs to be calculated before the backwardPass() implementation is complete.

 Although not needed for prediction and fitting, the toString() method should also be implemented as well as a string constructor so that layers can be constructed from a string representation when the neural network is saved to disk.
-The static createLayerFromString() method should also be modified to create the new extended class.
+The static createLayerFromString() method in Layer.java should also be modified to create the new extended class from a string representation.

 ## Loss